Gisat/deckgl-layers/README.md

 - app: NextJS route structure with demo presentations and data APIs
 - features: Components and logic used in demos, but not included in NPM
 - geoimage: Final NPM product
-- tests: Test scenarios for any peice of code.
+- tests: Test scenarios for any piece of code.

 ## Installation